numbbo/coco/docs/coco-doc/source/index.rst

   |p| gives raise to a collection of dependent problems |pt|.
 Viewed as random
   variables, the events |RT(pt)| given |p| are not independent events for different values of |t|.

+.. [#] Target values are directly linked to each problem, leaving the burden to properly define them with the designer of the benchmark suite.
+The alternative is to present final |f|- or indicator-values as results, leaving the (rather unsurmountable) burden to interpret these values to the reader.
+Fortunately, there is a automatized generic way to generate target values from observed runtimes, the so-called run-length based target values [BBO2016perf].

 .. |k| replace:: :math:`k`
 .. |p| replace:: :math:`(f_i, n, j)`